railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 Click  *Administration > Modules Management > Update Modules List*  to start the updating tool.
 The  *Scan for new modules*  window opens showing the addresses that Open ERP will look in for downloading new modules (known as the repositories), and updating existing ones.

-.. tip::   **Note**  *Remote module repositories*
+.. tip:: Remote module repositories

-	If the repository list doesn't reflect your needs then you can edit it from Administration > Modules Management > Repositories.
-There you can link to new repositories by adding their URLs and disable listed ones by unchecking their Active checkbox.
+	If the repository list doesn't reflect your needs then you can edit it from *Administration > Modules Management > Repositories*.
+There you can link to new repositories by adding their URLs and disable listed ones by unchecking their *Active* checkbox.
 If you're not connected to the Internet then you probably want to disable anything there.

 	Your Open ERP installation must be configured with its addons directory as writable for you to be able to download anything at all.
 If it hasn't been, then you may need the assistance of a systems administrator to change your server's settings so that you can install new modules.